Paver Installation Services in San Diego and Orange County

 In vehicular areas, we will excavate 9 1/2 inches from final grade and in pedestrian areas we will excavate 7 1/2 inches from final grade.

 For the first 4 feet away from the house, we will want a 1/4 inch of fall per foot for the first four feet and 1/8 inch of fall per foot thereafter.
-This is to code and should be followed to create the necessary water flow away from your house.
+This is the recommendation to create the necessary water flow away from your house.

 We will use a plate compactor to compact the sub-base.
 This is crucial as we do not want to have any air gaps in our system.
 If you skip this step, it will lead to undulations later on.